watsongm24/watsongm24/README.md

 I speak English, Spanish, French and  Haitian Creole.
 I have attended two [Pycon](https://us.pycon.org/2020/) conferences in the US.

 - 🔭 I’m currently working on ...
-Data Science projects.
+Data Science projects..
 - 🌱 I’m currently learning ...
 Python for Data Analysis.
 - 👯 I’m looking to collaborate on ...
 Python or Data Analysis poject
 - 🤔 I’m looking for help with ...
 AWS and Machine Learning